snayfach/MicrobeCensus/README.md

 `sudo pip install MicrobeCensus` to install as a superuser

 ### Using MicrobeCensus without installing
-Although this is not recommended, users may with to run MicrobeCensus without running setup.py.
+Although this is not recommended, users may wish to run MicrobeCensus without running setup.py.

 Both BioPython and Numpy will both need to be already installed.
 You should be able to enter the following command in the python interpreter without getting an error: